guedou/scapy-handson/trophies/pipes_introduction.md

 **task #2**

+- remove the clfs to cs redirection
 - add a `TransformDrain()` named td that uses `transform_f()`
 - add a `InjectSink()` named ijs
 - redirect clfs to td, and td to ijs
+- test it:
   - sniff the network
   - launch the script

 **task #3**